-Tesla Asked Its Female Employees to Attend a Workshop on Essential Oils
+Female Employees at Tesla Invited to Attend Workshop on Essential Oils

 Other women allegedly talked about feeling unsafe around male managers and facing sexist remarks from superiors.
 Women talked about being dismissed and talked over in meetings with no other female employees, and asked questions about diversity in hiring and the lack of women in leadership positions.

 Tesla disputed how women characterized the town hall in conversations with the Guardian.
 “Employees stood up to ask the executives questions, share their experiences at Tesla — both positive and negative — while others spoke of things that they believed Tesla was doing right and some came with suggestions,” a spokesperson wrote.
 The company also said it hired an independent investigator to look into Vandermeyden’s claims in February who found they had not been substantiated.
+“We have a no tolerance policy and have made changes to leadership, policy and training to continue to improve our work environment,” a spokesperson added in an email to the Cut.

-Two days following Vandermeyden’s firing, Elon Musk wrote a companywide email (sent at 2:29 a.m.), saying, “If you are part of a less represented group, you don’t get a free pass on being a jerk yourself.”
+Two days following Vandermeyden’s firing, the Guardian reports, Elon Musk wrote a companywide email (sent at 2:29 a.m.), saying, “If you are part of a less represented group, you don’t get a free pass on being a jerk yourself.”